Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **Technical Implementation:** The script utilizes `always_redraw` updaters to calculate instantaneous height ($h$) and velocity ($v$) from the pendulum's angular position, mapping these physical values to the height of the UI bar objects in real-time.

 -   **File:** `conservation-of-energy.py`

+### 08\.
+Gauss's Law for Magnetism: The No-Monopole Principle

+###

+A geometric field visualization demonstrating that magnetic field lines are "eternal loopers," proving that the net magnetic flux through any closed surface is always zero.

+-   **Concept:** ∇ · B = 0 (The Divergence of the Magnetic Field is zero).

+-   **Key Visual:** A moving "Gaussian Surface" (a transparent circle) glides through a scientifically accurate dipole magnetic field.
+A real-time "Net Flux" counter stays locked at **0.00**, regardless of the surface's proximity to the magnetic poles.
+This visualizes the fundamental truth that every field line entering the boundary must also leave it, confirming that "North-only" or "South-only" magnetic charges do not exist.

+-   **Technical Implementation:** The script defines a custom vector field function using the **Dipole Formula**.
+To ensure cross-platform compatibility without LaTeX dependencies, it utilizes `always_redraw` to link standard `Text` objects to the position of the Gaussian surface, creating a "Heads-Up Display" (HUD) effect.

+-   **File:** `maxwells-equations-electromagnetism.py`

 ## 🛠️ How to Run
 To render these animations locally, ensure you have the [Manim Library](https://docs.manim.community/en/stable/installation.html) installed.